 Organization, interested party, policy, objective, competence, conformity.

-Annex SL also pushes the modernization of ISO standards by addressing the interplay between documents/records and IT and the other tools available for their management in today’s technological environment.
-Furthermore, Annex SL continues to modernize ISO standards by bringing the concept of risk to attention and threads an understanding of it through all parts of an organization rather than delegating and compartmentalizing it.
+Annex SL (Annex L) also pushes the modernization of ISO standards by addressing the interplay between documents/records and IT and the other tools available for their management in today’s technological environment.
+Furthermore, Annex SL (Annex L) continues to modernize ISO standards by bringing the concept of risk to attention and threads an understanding of it through all parts of an organization rather than delegating and compartmentalizing it.

-While many of the ISO management systems standards are already utilizing Annex SL, the upcoming release of ISO 9001 and 14001, two of the most widely used ISO standards, again pushes Annex SL to the forefront of considerations for organizations preparing for the change.
+While many of ISO management systems standards are already utilizing Annex SL, the 2015 releases of ISO 9001 and 14001, two of the most widely used ISO standards, again pushed Annex SL to the forefront of considerations for organizations preparing for the change.